 We – my employer and I – often had our coffee on the deck when we ate at this restaurant, which was called Captain Hisgens.
 This was primarily so that she could smoke, but it was also convenient to be able to relax and speak privately.

 When we were at our usual outside table with Professor Lebrun, along with a pot of coffee, three mugs, cream and sugar, and an ashtray, my companions got their pipes going and I poured coffee all around.

 The evening was cool, and we were the only people on the deck.
 None of the other tables had place settings, so it seemed that the restaurant hadn't thought it would be a night when people would want to eat outside.

 We didn't mind the temperature, though.
 I'd brought a sweatshirt, and the professor and my employer were wearing suits.
 (His jacket was tweed, with elbow patches, in the standard academic style.
-My employer's was dark blue pinstripe – her extensive collection of clothing didn't include even one tweed suit.)
+My employer's was dark blue pinstripe – her extensive collection of haberdashery didn't include even one tweed suit.)

 The professor added cream and sugar to his coffee as my employer said, "What I did not want to mention inside is the connection – the possible connection – between the dead man on Main Street and the Devane house."

 She explained about my search for Rabson keys.
 The professor nodded as he listened, then he said, "That's hardly conclusive."

 Her smile suggested that things which were conclusive were not very much fun at all.